yingzhang0897/Java_StudentGradebook/README.md

 # Overview

 The Student Gradebook is a Java-based application for managing student records and grades.
-It allows users to add students, assign grades, calculate average grades, and display all student information in a well-structured gradebook format.
+It allows users to add students, assign grades, calculate average grades, display all student information in a well-structured gradebook format and write that into a text file.

 The purpose of writing this software was to deepen my understanding of Java by building a functional, real-world application.
 Through this project, I learned to structure code efficiently, implement dynamic user interactions, and utilize Java’s built-in data structures such as Hashmap.